 The New England Humanities Consortium (NEHC) promotes intellectual collaboration, interdisciplinary exchange, and innovative educational programming for faculty, students, and the regional, national and global communities they serve.
 The founding institutions include: Amherst College, Colby College, Dartmouth College, Northeastern University, Tufts University, University of Connecticut, University of New Hampshire, University of Rhode Island, University of Vermont, Wellesley College, and Wheaton College.

 The NEHC was established in 2018 with the support of a $100,000 grant from the Andrew W. Mellon Foundation and the participating institutions.
 The Mellon grant supported initial pilot programing and assist in the development of administrative practices as well as future projects in fields such as history, literature and philosophy.
-UConn Humanities Institute (UCHI) in Storrs, Connecticut is the executive and administrative hub of the NEHC through 2020.
+UConn Humanities Institute (UCHI) in Storrs, Connecticut is the executive and administrative hub of the NEHC.

 Grants & Awards